SatyaSaiSrijaGottimukkala/React-Project/README.md

  For styling of buttons and also login page we have used material-UI you can install the dependency using following commands

- Open Terminal and navigate to the folder where you have installed the react prject follow the below steps to install material-UI
+ Open Terminal and navigate to the folder where you have installed the react project

+ Follow the below steps to install material-UI

      1.yarn add @material-ui/core
                  or